Lubrum/Data_Analysis-Technical-Drawing/README.md

 # Fifth Part - Dataset 1 - Advanced Statistics

-In this part we begin to test some hyphotesis about the independent variables and the students final grade.
-First we will separate our analysis by discipline, including all students.
-We start with Technical Drawing I.
+In this part I begin to test some hyphotesis about the independent variables and the students final grade.
+First I will separate our analysis, one including all students and other without dropout students.
+I will show how to do with Technical Drawing I.

-We first turn the data from period column to numbers, representing the first and second semesters.
+I first turn the data from period column to numbers, representing the first and second semesters.
 After, the period and the year are turned into factors.

 ```R
 all_data$PERIODO[all_data$PERIODO == "1.
 Semestre"] <- 1